Does your bike fit?

 Again with the bike supported, sit on the seat and adjust the stem length of the handlebars to achieve these body angles: hinge at your hips to tilt your upper body/trunk at a 45-degree angle with your arms at 90 degrees to the handlebar.
 This reach is most important with road bikes for performance.
 With more casual riding you can sit more upright for comfort.
 A helpful video to achieve these angles is here.

 Start with the handlebars at the same height as the seat.
 If you want a more upright and comfortable posture raise the handlebars 2-3 inches above seat height.
 If you want a more performance, forward leaning posture adjust the handlebars 2-3 inches below the seat height.
-Start small with adjustments to the handlebar height as too low of handlebars can increase hunching in the upper back and cause neck and back pain.
+Start small with adjustments to the handlebar height.
+Too low of handlebars can increase hunching in the upper back and cause neck and back pain.

 Many local shops can assist in bike fittings so contact the one nearest you.
 Along with having proper fitting and alignment of your bike, it is also crucial to keep your body in proper condition.
 Maintain your health with proper nutrition, exercise and self-care during this cycling season.
-Read this blog post if you want to learn more on how to prevent pain when cycling.
+Read this blog post if you want to learn more about how to prevent pain when cycling.
 At CURAVITA our health care providers are available to help keep your body moving and answer your questions.
-Book online or call our Byward clinic at 613-860-8600 or our Glebe clinic at 613-237-9000.